George Ivașcu: România Literară and doctoral research

 Under the spell of liberalization promoted by the new communist leader, Nicolae Ceaușescu, Ivașcu was free to revisit the work of his 1930s friend Pătrășcanu, who had been executed by Gheorghiu-Dej and rehabilitated since.
 His article on this topic, called Resurecție morală ("Moral Resurrection"), appeared as the introduction to a Contemporanul issue of May 3, 1968.
 Ivașcu himself became a member of the Academy of Social and Political Sciences.
 In 1969 and 1971, he received the Romanian Writers' Union Prize.
 In May 1971, he and Crohmălniceanu attended a congress of the International Association of Literary Critics, which was held at Nice.
 As reported by Il Dramma magazine, Ivașcu's speech on professional criticism "under pressure from the cultural industry" was "closely followed" by those in the audience.

 From 1971 until his death, Ivașcu directed România Literară, the Writers' Union magazine.
 According to Manolescu, who was to succeed him there, the move from Contemporanul to România Literară was rather a demotion, signaling that Ceaușescu did not trust him.
 Others contrarily note that Ceaușescu handpicked Ivașcu to direct the magazine after the fall from favor of a previous editor, Nicolae Breban.
 Breban had made public his criticism of the July Theses, through which Ceaușescu had reintroduced hardline Marxism-Leninism.
-Ivașcu was asked to contribute propaganda editorials honoring Ceaușescu's stance.
+Ivașcu was asked to contribute propaganda editorials honoring Ceaușescu's stance—beginning with a piece celebrating the July Theses, published as an editorial in November 1971.
 As his colleague Mircea Iorgulescu noted, he only regarded such pieces as an "editorial task" that required his "technical skill".
 Other authors contrarily assess that Ivașcu had been assigned a leading role in the subsequent "cultural revolution".
 Media analyst Claudia Chiorean sees Ivașcu as one of Ceaușescu's "first violinists", whose bad reputation also harmed Manolescu's own.
-By then, Ivașcu was making occasional returns to agitprop in the film industry supervisor, this time as a promoter of Ceaușescu's national communism.
+Musicologist Alex Vasiliu likewise notes that Ivașcu's arrival immediately enforced communist propaganda at România Literară, with topical contributions by Pavel Apostol, Demostene Botez, Radu Boureanu, Liviu Ciulei, and Alexandru Ivasiuc.
+By then, Ivașcu was making occasional returns to agitprop as film industry supervisor, this time by promoting Ceaușescu's national communism.

 Ivașcu still made a point of promoting foreign literature and the more daring aspects of Romanian modernism, putting out poetry by Blandiana, Mircea Dinescu, and Ion Caraion, as well as essays by Iorgulescu and Sami Damian.
+At least one of Iorgulescu's contributions was directed at national-communist doctrines, and strongly critical of Păunescu (who had become the regime's official poet).
 The magazine also hosted debates on culture and society, and, as Manolescu writes, was "the objective ally of democratically-minded writers."
 With that, Ivașcu relaxed the censorship mechanisms, but the editorial staff still followed customary rules and censored themselves.
 Moreover, Ivașcu made it his goal to promote awareness of Romanian grammar, employing the services of linguists Alexandru Graur, Theodor Hristea, Ștefan Badea, and Alexandru Niculescu, who wrote special columns for the correction of vulgarisms.